Carpal Tunnel Syndrome

 Symptoms of Carpal Tunnel Syndrome

-Usually the thumb, index, middle or ring fingers can be affected but not the little finger.
+Usually, the thumb, index, middle, or ring fingers can be affected but not the little finger.
 You may notice the tingling and numbness in these fingers as well as your hand.
-Sometimes, there is an “electric shock” sensation which can travel from the fingers, through your wrist and up your arm.
+Sometimes, there is an “electric shock” sensation that can travel from the fingers, through your wrist, and up your arm.
 The shock sensation may be more pronounced during the night and can wake you from sleep.
 It can also occur during the day when holding objects.
 This numb sensation may become persistent over time and many people shake their hands to try to relieve the feeling.

 Carpal Tunnel Syndrome Risk Factors

 Some factors have been linked with carpal tunnel syndrome.
 Several of these may not directly cause the condition, but they may increase the chances of irritating the median nerve damage such as: